An anal fissure is a small split or tear in the thin moist tissue (mucosa) lining the lower rectum (anus).

 - Too much tension in the sphincter muscles that control the anus

-Anal fissures are also common in women after childbirth and in persons with Crohn's disease.
+The condition affects males and females equally.
+Anal fissures are also common in women after childbirth and in people with Crohn disease.

 Anal fissures may cause painful bowel movements and bleeding.
 There may be blood on the outside of the stool or on the toilet paper (or baby wipes) after a bowel movement.

 Symptoms may begin suddenly or develop slowly over time.

 - A crack in the anal skin that can be seen when the area is stretched slightly (the fissure is almost always in the middle)